darcamo/cmake-integration/README.md

 - **Preset Management:** Easily select and apply CMake configure, build, test, and package presets.
 - **Target Compilation:** Compile specific targets within your project with a single keybinding.
-- **Debugging:** Easily start debugging your executable targets with classic gdb mi interface or with gdb through [dape](https://github.com/svaante/dape).
+- **Debugging:** Easily start debugging your executable targets with the classic gdb mi interface or with gdb through [dape](https://github.com/svaante/dape).
 - **Conan Integration:** Manage Conan packages and remotes directly from Emacs, call ``conan install`, etc..
 - **Language Server:** A symbolic link is automatically created from the build folder `compile_commands.json` file to the